The research workflow that replaced my analyst.

 Choosing between tools that look identical on a landing page — decided by living with them for a year.

-Longer essays on using AI as a thinking instrument, drawn from supply-chain systems work.
+Longer essays on using AI as a thinking instrument, drawn from practitioner experience in enterprise systems.

 The machine is fast at "here are ten things."
 You are paid for "here is the one that matters."— from File No.01 · "The research workflow that replaced my analyst"